11-year-old fatally shot after ‘ding dong ditching’ in Houston, police say

 Houston Police are still actively investigating, the department told CNN Monday.

-Investigators are reviewing surveillance video and working with the Harris County District Attorney’s Office on possible charges, KHOU reported.
+Investigators are reviewing surveillance video and working with the Harris County District Attorney’s Office on possible charges, CNN affiliate KHOU reported.

 “It’ll more than likely be a murder charge,” Sgt.
 Michael Cass, a homicide detective with the Houston Police Department, told KHOU, noting the boy’s death does not appear to involve self-defense because the shooting “wasn’t close to the house.”